-The Company utilized the Black-Scholes valuation model to determine the fair value of share-based payments at the date of previously issued grant using risk-free interest rate based on the Treasury yield on the date of the grant and expected volatility based on the Company's historical volatility over the expected term of the option.
-The resulting compensation expense is recognized over the requisite service period, generally one to four years.
+The Company utilizes the Black-Scholes valuation model to determine the fair value of stock options and stock appreciation rights at the date of grant.
+The resulting compensation expense is recognized over the requisite service period, which is generally four years.
 Restricted shares and units granted to employees are valued at the fair market value at the date of grant.
-The Company amortizes the amount to expense over the service period on a straight-line basis for those shares with graded vesting.
+The Company amortizes the fair market value to expense over the service period.
 If the shares are subject to performance objectives, the resulting compensation expense is amortized over the anticipated vesting period and is subject to adjustment based on the actual achievement of objectives.

-Shares purchased by employees under the 2004 Employee Stock Purchase Plan were considered to be compensatory and were accounted for in accordance with general accounting principles for share-based payments.
 Shares purchased by employees under the 2009 Employee Stock Purchase Plan are considered to be non-compensatory.